MagicKriss/Redis-Streams-NestJS-Example/README.md

 * [Part 1](https://hackernoon.com/using-redis-streams-with-nestjs-part-1-setup) - Setting up the NestJS application and connecting to Redis
 * [Part 2](https://hackernoon.com/using-redis-streams-with-nestjs-part-2-reading-from-stream) - Populating Redis streams and reading from in **fan-out mode**
-* Part 3 - Using **consumer groups** to handle one stream from multiple actors in a way that one message is sent to and processed only by a single actor (consumer)
+* [Part 3](https://hackernoon.com/using-redis-streams-with-nestjs-part-3-consumer-groups) - Using **consumer groups** to handle one stream from multiple actors in a way that one message is sent to and processed only by a single actor (consumer)

-### TODOs
-- [ ] Add link for pt3 to README to posts when it comes out